lmcai/PhyloHerb/README.md

 2. Extract orthologous gene or intergenic regions from the assembly

-Assuming all of the assemblies are stored in the directory `2_assemblies/chl`, we can  extract the target gene regions using the `ortho` function of phyloherb.
+We can  extract the target gene regions using the `ortho` function of phyloherb.
+This function will conduct BLAST search in the assembly, extract the best matching regions, and output them to a directory.

+In the output directory, orthologous genes will be written to separate fasta files and the headers will be the species prefixes.

 ```
 python phyloherb.py -m ortho -i <directory containing assemblies> -o <output directory>
 ```